cloudbees-days/cloudbees-field-workshops/labs/core-workshop-setup/workshop-setup.md

 # <img src="images/cloudbeescore_logo.png" alt="CloudBees Core Logo" width="40" align="top"> CloudBees Core Workshop Setup

-## CloudBees Core Team Master Set-up
+## CloudBees Core Workshop Set-up
-Setup a work environment for the labs provided in this workshop.
-Ask the instructor for the URL of the server you will be using during the workshop.
+Setup a work environment for the labs provided in the Core Workshop.
+Ask the instructor for the URL of the server you will be using for the Core Workshop.

-Today's URL for the CloudBees Core environment is https://workshop.cb-sa.io/cjoc/
+Today's URL for the CloudBees Core Workshop environment is https://workshop.cb-sa.io/cjoc/

-The URL for the GitHub Repository with these instructions and the labs is **https://github.com/cloudbees-days/core-rollout-flow-workshop**

 ### Create a Jenkins Account